 Create discussions on Chinese social media

 After you catch their attention, you need to build an active online community to keep consumers’ interest.
-There are a lot of platforms for netizens to interact and discuss in China like Zhihu, Douban, even Xiaohongshu because Chinese use to do a lot of research before their trip or before their purchase.
+There are a lot of platforms for netizens to interact and discuss in China like Zhihu, Douban, and even Xiaohongshu because the Chinese use to do a lot of research before their trip or before their purchase.
 By the way, travel is a very popular topic.
-Many apps and forums such as QuNaer or Xiecheng providing people with advice and reviews.
+Many apps and forums such as QuNaer or Xiecheng provide people with advice and reviews.

 Leverage KOLs in China

 China shows enormous rosy prospects in its sports sector and a lot of growth opportunities.
-The environment is changing at a rapid pace, companies and brands must be agile enough and adapt to the changing circumstances.
+The environment is changing at a rapid pace, and companies and brands must be agile enough and adapt to the changing circumstances.

 Companies and brands need to have an accurate measurement of the value created through sponsorship and investment.
 GMA is specialized in digital marketing in China.
-We can help you to find your business development’s solution and provide you with effective results to grow.
+We can help you to find your business development solution and provide you with effective results to grow.

 Feel free to send us an e-mail if you want to discuss your project 🙂 We will answer you ASAP!